If Amber Batts cared less about protecting her contractors, who are sex workers, she quite possibly wouldn’t be going to jail.

 Similarly, criminalizing johns doesn’t necessarily help workers.
 Instead, reducing demand can mean that sex workers have less leverage in screening clients, and may need to go to client’s houses—a potentially riskier scenario than meeting in an environment the sex worker can control.

-“In any industry, reducing demand doesn’t help workers.
-It reduces prices.”
 “In any industry, reducing demand doesn’t help workers,” Koster explains.
 “It reduces prices.
 It reduces the ability of survival sex workers to say no to people who might be violent, or to people who might want sexual services they don’t want to engage in, or to people who don’t want to use condoms.”

 Criminalization also makes the involvement of law enforcement—even in situations where sex workers need help—a risky proposition.
 Sex workers are understandably reluctant to go to the police to report abuse if they fear they will be arrested.